gagvirus/an-archer-game/roadmap.md

   - some enemies (for example ghosts) shall be able to pass barriers
 - developer settings
   - xp modifier
+- display number of unallocated stat points without opening stats page
+- bug - damage is not applied immediately after allocating stat - it's active after allocating and then leveling up
+- ability to select stats with keyboard
+- hero attack range
+- enemy up-scaling
+- rename levels to stages
+- server side:
+    - ability to login via itch
+    - ability to set username
+    - save score
+- show stage info
+    - what stage are you on
+    - how many total enemies / remaining enemies are there

 ## Todo